mcarvin8/xml-disassembler/README.md

 `xml-disassembler` offers a simpler alternative by breaking down XML files into smaller parts.
 This approach is more straightforward and easier to understand, making it suitable for a wider range of users.
 It also allows for more granular control over the review process, as each individual file can be reviewed separately.

-While there are trade-offs between using a custom diff algorithm and the XML Disassembler package, the latter provides a practical and accessible solution for managing large XML files.
+While there are trade-offs between using a custom diff algorithm and `xml-disassembler`, the latter provides a practical and accessible solution for managing large XML files.

 ## Install